 Have you ever noticed how the ingredient list in quite a few of our skin care products keeps getting longer along with smaller print on the labels?
 Sometimes, I need to bring out my glasses or use a magnifying glass just to decipher the label to check that I’m buying the best cleansing product ingredients.
 After all, I want to help my complexion flourish, not hinder its beauty by randomly trusting my skin to just anything.
-If you think that cleanser ingredients are your least important skin care concern and are not satisfied with your complexion, then you are doing your skin a disservice by neglecting to be informed.
-Therefore, let me share just the basics of what you should be looking for on those cleansing products to keep your skin at its best with sorting through skin cleanser ingredients.
+If you think that ingredients in face cleansers are your least important skin care concern and are not satisfied with your complexion, then you are doing your skin a disservice by neglecting to be informed.
+Therefore, let me share just the basics of what you should be looking for on those face cleansers to keep your skin at its best by sorting through skin cleanser ingredients.

 Look for ingredients that are considered anti-irritants like chamomile or aloe just to name a few.
 Their purpose is mainly to calm and heal to make the task of cleansing as gentle to the skin possible.